 Documentation of the REDCAT 2018 performance of Shadows in Stereo: Antiquated A.R.

 Eighth class meeting.
-The first part of the class meeting will be taken up with discussion of any issues or questions students may have related to the creation and completion of work to be installed in the end of semester exhibition scheduled to open in the B&W Studio Gallery A404 on Thursday evening, December 6, 2018.
-A demonstration and description of the nature of chromostereoscopy and development of the Chromadepth process.
-Viewing and discussion of two video interviews with artist, actor, and writer, Leigh McCloskey provides some insights into his expanded chromostereoscopic painting, The Hieroglyph of the Human Soul.
-Luca Cicoci may visit the class to share and discuss some of the chromostereoscopic animation, drawing, and mural painting work he has done.
+The first part of the class meeting will be taken up with discussion of any issues or questions students may have related to the creation and completion of work to be installed in the course’s group exhibition which is scheduled to run from 7:00 pm to 11:00 pm, on Thursday, December 6.
+We will take a look at several bits of documentation from previous year’s exhibitions including OMNIA (2016) , and VARIA (2017).
+We will have a demonstration and description of the nature of chromostereoscopy and the development of the Chromadepth process.
+A look at Luca Cioci’s class project, Chromadepth Loop, exhibited in LOCI: THE 2015 Explorations in Stereoscopic Imagery Course Exhibition.
+An introduction to two video interviews with artist, actor, and writer, Leigh McCloskey provides some insights into his expanded chromostereoscopic painting, The Hieroglyph of the Human Soul.
 The viewing of a vintage 30 second Crayola 3D Sidewalk Chalk commercial spot, Welcome to My World will be followed by a visit to the G-Lab Courtyard to experiment with drawing on the pavement with pieces from a Crayola 3D Sidewalk Chalk kit while wearing Chromadepth 3D glasses.

-Tenth class meeting.
-Continue work on projects.
-Viewing of the stereoscopic Blu-ray, 3-D Rarities, which includes Norman McLaren’s stereoscopic films from 1951, Around-is-Around, and Now is the Time .
+Ninth class meeting.
+Continue work on project development after a viewing and discussion of the stereoscopic Blu-ray, 3-D Rarities, which includes Norman McLaren’s stereoscopic films from 1951, Around-is-Around, and Now is the Time .
 McLaren began exploring stereoscopic drawing, painting, mobiles, and sculpture in 1944.
 SFSU Professor Harold Layer has published a rare collection of McLaren’s 3-D work including an annotated manuscript of his 1946 paper Stereographic Art.
 Grayden Laing posted the following in the October 20, 2014 edition of the Canadian Animation Blog :

 “As far as the NFB is aware, these films were the first hand-drawn, stereoscopic, 3D animated films made in the world.
 They were completed between 1951 and 1952, but never screened in North America because the animator Gretta Ekman, who worked on “Twirligig,” was accused of being a Soviet spy in 1952.
 As a result of this accusation, the NFB made the political decision to distance itself from all the projects she was involved with, and not to premiere any of the films in North America.
 Because of this, the general Canadian public never even knew these films existed, even though they were landmark films in terms of the creativity and the technical skill that went into making them at the time.”

 Eleventh class meeting.
-We will discuss peoples plans for exhibiting in next week’s end of semester course exhibition, currently titled “Wiki”.
+We will discuss peoples plans for exhibiting in next week’s end of semester course exhibition.
 Following that we will continue work on those projects.
-We will not be working directly with stereoscopic stop motion techniques because the Mark Roberts S3 Stereoscopic Stepper is in England being repaired.
-We have touched upon the principles of stereoscopic cinematography for stop motion animation several time throughout the semester and can discuss it further if there is interest.
-Unlike 3D CG or live action film, stereoscopic stop motion work is typically shot via a process akin to the cha-cha method of stereoscopic still photography.
-The objects being animated are moved into the desired position and then a single camera mounted on a motion control rig is used to shoot the left image, the stepper then moves the camera to the right and shoots the right image.
+If time permits we will also have a demo on shooting stereoscopic stop motion utilizing the Mark Roberts Motion Control S3 Stereoscopic Stepper via Dragonframe and the Canon 7D DSL (or other DSLR).
+Jamie Caliri and his brother Dyami initially created Dragonframe stop motion software for Jamie’s use on the Dragon project, then developed it into a highly successful application that has allowed generations of animators to efficiently create stop motion animation.
+They eventually added excellent support for stereoscopic motion control workflow, starting with the IOTA 3D Stereoscopic Slider , the MRMC S3 Stereoscopic Stepper, and other motion control systems.
+Unlike 3D CG or live action film which uses two cameras, stereoscopic stop motion work is typically shot with a single camera via a process akin to the cha-cha method of stereoscopic photography.
+The objects being animated are moved into the desired position and a single camera mounted on a motion control rig is used to shoot the left image, then the stepper moves the camera to the right and shoots the right image.
 On some projects the camera continues taking one or two shots further to the right of the initial image in order to have the choice of editing with multiple interaxial distances.
-Multiple interaxial distances are useful in the creation of versions optimized for exhibition on the wide range of 3D screen sizes now available.
+Multiple interaxial distances are useful in the creation of versions optimized for exhibition on the wide range of 3D screen sizes available.
 Jamie Caliri used a pre-release version of Dragonframe to run several months of art direction tests on Henry Selick’s stereoscopic stop motion film Coraline.
 Stereography consultant Brian Gardner worked with Henry Selick and DP Pete Kozachik on developing a depth score for Coraline that would enhance the narrative.
-Perhaps the Mark Roberts Motion Control S3 Stereoscopic Stepper will return in time for the last class and we may be able to go over the process of shooting 3D with it via Dragonframe and the Canon 7D DSL (or other DSLR) in case someone wants to follow up with using it later.
 The MRMC S3 Stereoscopic Stepper functions similarly to the experimental prototype rigs used to shoot Coraline in 3D (shown mounted on a multi-axis moco rig in the image below).

 Thirteenth Class Meeting.
 Semester wrap up discussion.